Spectroscopy and Decay Properties of Excited Charmonium States: Mass Spectrum of charmonia

-The multiplet $\chi_{cJ}(1P)$ is well-reproduced in our calculation, with masses being different from experimental values by less than 10 MeV.
+The multiplet $\chi_{cJ}(1P)$ is well reproduced in our calculation, with masses being different from experimental values by less than 10 MeV.
 For example, $\chi_{c0}(1P)$ is predicted to be 3405.15 MeV, which is in good agreement with the experimental value of $3414.71\pm0.3$ MeV.
-The predicted masses of $\chi_{c1}(1P)$, $\chi_{c2}(1P)$ and $h_c(1 {P})$ are 3514.85 MeV, 3539.24 MeV and 3521.12 MeV, respectively, all of which show good agreement with the experimental values as well.
+The predicted masses of $\chi_{c1}(1P)$, $\chi_{c2}(1P)$, and $h_c(1 {P})$ are 3514.85, 3539.24, and 3521.12 MeV, respectively, all of which show good agreement with the experimental values as well.

 The mean mass of the 2{$P$} multiplet is predicted to be near 3.95 GeV~\cite{Barnes:2005pb}.
-For $\chi_{c0}(3915)$, the predicted mass is 3846.14 MeV, which is lower than the PDG value of $3922.1\pm1.8$ MeV~\cite{ParticleDataGroup:2024cfk} by 76 MeV, due to the excessive suppression of long-range linear confinement by screening parameter.
+For $\chi_{c0}(3915)$, the predicted mass is 3846.14 MeV, which is lower than the PDG value of $3922.1\pm1.8$ MeV~\cite{ParticleDataGroup:2024cfk} by 76 MeV, due to the excessive suppression of long-range linear confinement by {the} screening parameter.
 For $\chi_{c1}(2P)$, we predict the mass to be 3934.79 MeV and identify it as the $\chi_{c1}(3872)$ state.
 The mass of the $\chi_{c2}(2P)$ state is obtained as 3956.78 MeV, which is in good agreement with the experimental value of $3922.5\pm1.0$ MeV.

 The 3{$P$} states have an expected mean multiplet mass of about 4.2 GeV.
 We identify $X(4160)$ as $3^3 {P}_0$, whose theoretical mass and width are consistent with experimental observations and with the results reported in Refs.~\cite{Wang:2016mqb,Wang:2022dfd,Chao:2007it}. $Y(4500)$ is identified as the $4^3P_0$ state, supporting the assumption of its being the $c\bar{c}$ state.
 For the $5^3 {P}_0$ state (4702.22 MeV), the result we obtained can be regarded as $\chi_{c0}(4700)$ ($4694^{+16}_{-5}$ MeV).
 The mass of the $6^3P_0$ state is predicted to be 4906.59 MeV.